witnessmenow/Spotify-Diy-Thing/README.md

 The final step is to connect this device to your Spotify account.
 When the Wifi is configured correctly, it will enter "Refresh Token Mode".

 - Your device will now be connected to the Wifi details you gave it.
-- Go to the displayed address displayed on screen using your phone or PC that is connected to the same network as your device.
+- Go to the address displayed on screen using your phone or PC that is connected to the same network as your device.
 - On the webpage that loads there will be an address displayed in bold, add this to the callback URI section as mentioned in the Spotify API section
 - Click the `Spotify Auth` URL
 - You will need to give permission to the app you created to have access to your spotify account